 The US Supreme Court’s decision in Matal v.
 Tam.
 582 U.S. ___ (2017) has been described as rocking the IP world (or alternatively deeply controversial) in holding the Lanham Act’s “disparagement clause” unconstitutional.
 The unanimous verdict was issued on an application by Simon Tam of the Asian-American rock band The Slants seeking to “reclaim” the derogatory term “The Slants” by registering it as the band’s trade mark.
 As Alito J put it, speech that disparages may be hateful but under the First Amendment judges protect the freedom to express “the thought that we hate.”

 In this seminar we hear perspectives from four trade mark academics and a former Australian federal court judge on the meaning, significance and implications of the decision for trade mark, branding and language practices.

-The Honourable Julie Dodds-Streeton , Melbourne Law School
+The Honourable Julie Dodds-Streeton , Judge in Residence, Melbourne Law School

 The Honourable Julie Dodds-Streeton